anonymousCAVEMAN/book-recommender-system/README.md

 -----------
 ## Popularity-Based Recommender

--Group the ratings by Book-Title and count the number of ratings.
+- Group the ratings by Book-Title and count the number of ratings.

--Sort the books by the highest number of ratings to identify the top 50.
+- Sort the books by the highest number of ratings to identify the top 50.

 ## Collaborative Filtering Recommender